In memoriam

 On 23 October 1916, after a month's course of instruction at the 3rd Army Infantry School, Reavie applied for a commission in the 9th Battalion, Royal Irish Fusiliers.
 His commanding officer Lord Cole, supporting the application, wrote that "He is well educated, keen and capable of commanding men."

-Reavie departed for England in December and on 8 January 1917 reported for duty at the No.3 Officer Cadet Battalion, Bristol.
+Revie departed for England in December and, following four weeks' leave, reported for duty at the No.3 Officer Cadet Battalion, Bristol on 8 January 1917.
 On 26 April 1917 he was commissioned as a 2nd lieutenant and posted to the 3rd (Reserve) Battalion, Royal Dublin Fusiliers.
 Soon after he was sent to France and attached to the 2nd Battalion, then part of the 16th (Irish) Division, on the Ypres front.

-On 16 August 1917 Reavie's battalion took part in the Battle of Langemarck, part of the Third Ypres offensive.
-The battalion war diary recorded that from 15 to 17 August it lost 19 officers and men killed, 79 wounded, 13 gassed, and 21 missing.
+On 16 August 1917 the 2nd Battalion, Royal Dublin Fusiliers, took part in the Battle of Langemarck, part of the Third Ypres offensive.
+The battalion war diary recorded that from the 15th to the 17th it lost 19 officers and men killed, 79 wounded, 13 gassed, and 21 missing.

-Reavie was initially reported as missing, but soon after, his death was confirmed.
-His family received letters from fellow officers with some details of the circumstances, which were later published in the Belfast News-Letter:
+Reavie was initially reported as missing, but soon after his death was confirmed.
+His family received letters from fellow officers with some details of the circumstances, which were later published in the Portadown News:

 Two months later Reavie’s father wrote seeking information about his death and his kit: